kaynl/Active-Debris-Removal/README.md

-exatmo.m models the exponential atmosphere
+exatmo.m models the exponential atmosphere (IT IS REQUIRED TO COPY THIS FILE IN THE FOLDERS AS THE LINK HAS NOT BEEN MADE)

 Thanks to the earth plot from Ryan Gray [1] adapted for the purpose of this project.